uzh/signal-collect/README.md

 Install Eclipse IDE 3.7 (Indigo) for Java developers from: http://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/indigosr2

-Ensure that Eclipse uses the Java 7 library and JVM: Preferences → Java → Installed JREs → JDK 7 should be installed and selected.
+Ensure that Eclipse uses the Java 7 library and JVM: Preferences → Java → Installed JREs → JRE/JDK 7 should be installed and selected.

 Within Eclipse, install the Scala IDE plugins (for Scala 2.10-RC3): Help → Install New Software ... → Add → http://download.scala-ide.org/sdk/e38/scala210/dev/site/
 Select and install all plugins from that location.